Digv06/Backend-dev/readme.md

   7. response

 - Logout User: This is very easy, with removing the tokens and cookies.
 But you don't have any access to get the user as in login we have a form that contains the fields.
 Therefore the middleware concept(Jaate waqt milke jaana) comes into picture.
 We are making our own middleware.

+- Created a subscription model with the fields subscriber and channel as both are the users
+- Function containing getCurrentUser, updateUser, updateAvatar, updateCoverImage has been built.